Table of Contents

 In addition to the table above, the Irish government went one step further and designed a “test” with five components to help define the nature of the employment relationship and ensure you classify employees and contractors correctly.

 Quick disclaimer: Should you find yourself in hot water with the Irish judicial system, they won’t just look at one aspect of the classification process you followed.
-So, remember: No single test should be considered absolutely conclusive.
-These are simply guidelines (even though they are quite specific) to help you get everything right.
+So, remember: No single test should be considered entirely conclusive.
+These guidelines, while quite specific, are here to aid you in achieving accurate classifications.

 Below, you’ll find a list and explanation of the five-factor test the Revenue, the Department of Social Protection, and the Workplace Relations Committee recommend using to classify employees and independent contractors correctly.